 The biggest downside of buying a prebuilt computer over building your own computer is that, on a dollar-for-dollar basis, you won’t get as much performance out of a prebuilt system as you would out of a DIY computer.

 The reason is simple: there is a high markup cost associated with prebuilt systems.
 That high markup cost takes away money you could have spent on getting better-performing components.
 So, the bottom line is that, if you want to stretch every penny of your budget to get the best performing system possible for the amount you have to spend, then you need to build your own system.

 2. Pre-built PCs typically don’t come with as long of standard warranties as individual components do

 For instance, if you have $1,000 to spend on a gaming computer, you can get ideal in-game performance by opting for a mid-range processor and pairing it with a higher-end graphics card.
-However, most $1,000 pre-built systems on the market opt for higher-end processors and mid-range (or lower) graphics cards, which means that your in-game performance on the pre-built system will be significantly lower than it would be on a system that you built yourself for the same price.
+However, a lot of $1,000 prebuilt systems on the market opt for higher-end processors and mid-range (or lower) graphics cards, which means that your in-game performance on the prebuilt system will be significantly lower than it would be on a system that you built yourself for the same price.

 So, if you have specific needs that your computer must meet, then your best option would be to build it yourself (if you have budget restrictions) or have it custom-built (if you have a larger budget and you don’t mind paying a premium)

 Paying to Have Your PC Custom-Built: The Case For and Against It

 Having a computer custom-built can offer a higher potential for performance over buying a prebuilt computer.
 However, custom PC builders typically charge higher markup prices on their systems, which makes them the worst option in terms of price-to-performance.